gofiber/fiber/docs/middleware/limiter.md

 }))
 ```

-This means that every window will take into account the previous window(if there was any).
+This means that every window will consider the previous window (if there was any).
 The given formula for the rate is:

 ```text
 weightOfPreviousWindpw = previous window's amount request * (whenNewWindow / Expiration)